Baked Parmesan Squash: So Easy You Won’t Need a Recipe

 It’s too hot to turn on the oven.
 Can I use my air fryer or countertop grill?

-Yes.
-The only limitation is the amount you can do at one time.
-But the slices will cook faster than in a conventional oven.
+These are great alternatives to the oven, especially in hot weather.
+The only limitation is the amount you can cook at once, but the slices will cook faster than in a conventional oven.

 Why won’t my squash slices get crispy?

-The squash slices are likely too thick, or they overlapped during the cooking process.
+The squash slices are likely too thick, or they were overlapped during the cooking process.

 Why is the squash tough?